 No figures are available about the tourism budget as a percentage of overall government spending due to the decentralized competences (see 2.2).
-In 2009, the national tourism administration had a budget of around EUR 62.5 mn., of which EUR 26.5 mn. were for the support for SMEs (including 1.5 mn.
-Euros for supporting bicycle tourism) administered by the Austrian Bank for Tourism Development, EUR 24 mn. were contributed to ANTO, and a further EUR 12 mn. dispensed by the Ministry in the form of individual subsidies, for research and other projects.
-In addition, a total of EUR 65.6 mn. in European Recovery Programme (ERP)-funds was available for loans to SMEs in the tourism industry.
+In 2010, the national tourism administration had a budget of around EUR 55.2 mn, of which EUR 22.3 mn. were attributed for the support of SMEs (including 2 mn.
+Euros for supporting the better use of internet and e-commerce in tourism businesses) administered by the Austrian Bank for Tourism Development, EUR 24.3 mn. were attributed to the ANTO, and a further EUR 8.6 mn. was dispensed by the Ministry as means of individual subsidies for research and other projects.
+In addition, a total of EUR 67.6 mn. of the European Recovery Programme (ERP)-funds was made available for loans to SMEs in the tourism industry.
 All nine states also have their own tourism budgets and tourism development programmes.

-The funding programmes for SMEs administered by the Austrian Bank for Tourism Development are subject to a regular evaluation.
-The respective indicators are stipulated in the programme guidelines.
+The funding programmes for SMEs administered by the Austrian Bank for Tourism Development are subject to